-- Biosecurity is defined as a set of preventative measures taken to reduce the risk of disease introduction or transmission.
-These practices help protect your hogs from illness like PRRS (porcine reproductive and respiratory syndrome) and PED (porcine epidemic diarrhea) viruses.
+- Biosecurity is a set of preventative measures taken to reduce the risk of disease introduction or transmission.

-- One key is to create a biosecurity plan with specific procedures based on your situation.
+- Create a biosecurity plan with specific procedures based on your situation.

 Biosecurity is defined as a set of preventative measures taken to reduce the risk of disease introduction or transmission.

-How we handled biosecurity in an alternative production system
+How to handle biosecurity in an alternative production system

 At the University of Minnesota West Central Research and Outreach Center (WCROC), pigs are raised in both conventional confinement and in alternative production systems.
-Specifically, there is an environmentally controlled, slatted floor nursery barn and farrowing facility with farrowing crates.
+There is an environmentally controlled, slatted floor nursery barn and farrowing facility with farrowing crates.
 There is also a deep bedded group farrowing barn and hoop structures for gestating sows and for finishing pigs.
-Consequently, with this blend of housing facilities, pig production at the WCROC is in many ways similar to an alternative pig farm.
+With this blend of housing facilities, pig production at the WCROC is in many ways similar to an alternative pig farm.

 Guidelines for the farm crew

 - Crew arrives with clean clothes that have not been exposed to pigs or that have been laundered after pig exposure.

 - When they arrive they change out of their "street" clothes into farm-specific clothes.

 - They shower when leaving at the end of the day and change back into their "street" clothes.